nopaixx/MaketsGA/README.md

 In this article, we attempt an approach to the use of architecture and modeling of deep neural networks INSIDE metatrader 5 plataform "In the box" without external librarys.

-Usually quantitave traders download financial timeseries then apply a treatment to the data if necessary (normalization PCA etc...).
-Finally they train a network(python/R etc..) usually with the objective of reducing the error between the prediction and the real value and finally they take a decision(automatic or not) based on model single prediction value.
-(This sounds interesting python and r have hundreds of liberties for machine learning some of them interesting as TensorFlow.)

 # Mandatory Literature
 It is assumed that readers are familiar with the basic concepts of deep networks and financial markets.